Nickil21/nickil21.github.io/_posts/2020-04-07-bridging-the-gap-between-training-and-inference-for-neural-machine-translation.md

 # Introduction
 ---
 * During Training, ground truth words as context.
 At inference, self-generated words as context.

+This discrepancy, called exposure bias, leads to a gap between training and inference.
+As the target sequence grows, the errors accumulate among the sequence and the model has to predict under the condition it has never met at training time.
 * Over-correction, if we only use self-generated words as context.
 * A sentence usually has multiple reasonable translations and it cannot be said that the model makes a mistake even if it generates a word different from the ground truth word.